-- 1. to co-ordinate and manage the risk assessment process and to ensure that where control measures are required, requests for funding are fed into the Management System; - 2. to identify and manage via the risk assessment process, a whole school approach to work related ill-health, with a particular focus on stress related absence; - 3. to ensure general workplace monitoring inspections are carried out; - 4. to make provision for the inspection and maintenance of work equipment throughout the school and ensure adequate records are kept; - 5. to advise the Head teacher on situations or activities which are potentially hazardous to the health, safety and welfare of staff, pupils and visitors; - 6. to maintain continuing observations throughout the school and make relevant comment to the Head teacher, the Subject Lead or a member of staff, as appropriate, if any unsatisfactory situation is observed; - 7. to ensure that staff are adequately instructed in health, safety and welfare matters in connection with their specific workplace and the setting generally; - 8. to ensure that adequate records are kept of specific health, safety and induction training; - 9. to ensure that health and safety advice and information received by the school are disseminated in such a way that all appropriate staff have access to such information; - 10. undertaking any other functions devolved to them by the Head teacher or Proprietor/Management Committee.
+- 1. to co-ordinate and manage the risk assessment process and to ensure that where control measures are required; - 2. to identify and manage via the risk assessment process, a whole school approach to work related ill-health, with a particular focus on stress related absence; - 3. to ensure general workplace monitoring inspections are carried out; - 4. to make provision for the inspection and maintenance of work equipment throughout the school and ensure adequate records are kept; - 5. to advise the Head teacher on situations or activities which are potentially hazardous to the health, safety and welfare of staff, pupils and visitors; - 6. to maintain continuing observations throughout the school and make relevant comment to the Head teacher, the Subject Lead or a member of staff, as appropriate, if any unsatisfactory situation is observed; - 7. to ensure that staff are adequately instructed in health, safety and welfare matters in connection with their specific workplace and the setting generally; - 8. to ensure that adequate records are kept of specific health, safety and induction training; - 9. to ensure that health and safety advice and information received by the school are disseminated in such a way that all appropriate staff have access to such information; - 10. undertaking any other functions devolved to them by the Head teacher or Senior Leadership Team.